The best neighborhoods to base yourself in Marrakesh

 Best neighborhood for spectacular architecture, superb guesthouses and relaxing hammams

-Mouassine is known for its superb 16th-century Saadian architecture, from spectacular merchants' houses like Dar Cherifa to the sublime palace of Le Jardin Secret and its remarkable gardens.
+Mouassine is known for its superb 16th-century Saadian architecture, from spectacular merchants' houses like Dar Cherifa (which is a café littéraire today with a cultural center and restaurant) to the sublime palace of Le Jardin Secret and its remarkable gardens.
 The exquisite Musée de Mouassine houses the Musée de la Musique, where concerts are held three evenings a week.

 After a hard day’s sightseeing, relax with a hammam and massage.
-Mouassine’s public hammam has recently been restored and services start at just Dh10 ($1) for a do-it-yourself hammam and rise to Dh150 ($15) if you include a massage.
+Mouassine’s public hammam has recently been restored.
+You can go for an inexpensive, do-it-yourself hammam, or opt to pay extra for massage.
 If you prefer a private spa, try the gloriously scented Hammam de la Rose or luxurious Le Bain Bleu.

 South of Marrakesh